nodejs/build/setup/windows/README.md

 $ ansible-playbook -i ../ansible-inventory vs2015-ansible-playbook.yaml -vv
 ```

-The servers should logon automatically at boot and start the Jenkins slave, but there is no automatic restart procedure for crashes (for now).
+The servers should logon automatically at boot and start the Jenkins slave.
-Hence, to start Jenkins after running `ansible-playbook`, the server must be restarted or the slave must be manually started with RDP.

 The release servers need to have the WiX Toolset and 7-Zip installed and in the path (not part of this script).